Klein–Kramers equation: Physical basis

-Here $\boldsymbol{\eta}(t)$ is d-dimensional Gaussian white noise, which models the thermal fluctuations of p in a background medium of temperature T. These equations are analogous to Newton's second law of motion, but due to the noise term $\boldsymbol{\eta}(t)$ are stochastic ("random") rather than deterministic.
+These equations are analogous to Newton's second law of motion, but due to the noise term $\boldsymbol{\eta}(t)$ are stochastic ("random") rather than deterministic.

 The dynamics can also be described in terms of a probability density function f (r, p, t), which gives the probability, at time t, of finding a particle at position r and with momentum p.
 By averaging over the stochastic trajectories from the Langevin equations, f (r, p, t) can be shown to obey the Klein–Kramers equation.